Information for authors: Sociological and Political Studies. New Series

 The journal also accepts review essays and reviews; these can have a title.
 The editors do not return texts that had not been ordered.
 The submitted book reviews should cover publications that are not older than two years, counting from the planned date of publication of a given issue.

-The abstract attached to the text should be prepared in the form of a continuous text and contain information about the theoretical background of the argument, its objectives, methods of analysis and the results of empirical research or conclusions of the analysis conducted, if the article is purely theoretical or review-based.
+The abstract attached to the text should be prepared in the form of a continuous text and contain information about the theoretical background of the argument, its objectives, methods of analysis and the results of empirical research or the conclusions of analysis, if the article is purely theoretical or review-based.

 The authors are kindly requested to comply with the following directives: size A4; font Times New Roman; line spacing 1,5; justified text, margins 25mm; pagination bottom right corner; continuous page numbering; the main title in bold and centred; other titles aligned to the left and in bold.
 New paragraphs should begin with an indentation.